Indianapolis News (Day at a Time)

 (Threads)

-"Threads, by guest choreographer William Soleau, was the evening's most provocative premier.
+"Threads, by guest choreographer William Soleau, was the evening's most provocative premiere.
 All drapes were

 lifted to reveal backstage, with exposed electrical riggings, ladders and exit signs.
 Lambrou sat onstage reading